-Firstly, make sure they have space for people to go and change and use a bathroom.
+Firstly, make sure they have a space for people to go and change and use a washroom.
 They should also allow people upon signing up to chose their preferred pronoun as well as the name they would like to be called.
-That was another experience at Steve Nash, they wanted to call me by my birth name as well as them calling me “she,” it was very traumatizing.
+That was another experience at Steve Nash, they wanted to call me by my birth name as well as them calling me “she”, it was very traumatising.
 They need to make it so that it’s easy for you to say “this is who I am, this is what I want to be called.”
-I just think it’s in the infrastructure of how a gym is set up; they operate in such a hyper-gendered way, that that's just what they’re used to.
+I just think it’s in the infrastructure of how a gym is set up, they operate in such a hyper-gendered way, that that's just what they’re used to.
 I think it’s just about education really.

 Is progress being made?